What is HTTP3Check?

 The twist here is that instead of using TCP/TLS to establish an encrypted transport channel,

-the subprocess uses the lsquic-client library and the QUIC protocol to create a secure connection to the server.
+the subprocess uses the lsquic HTTP/3 and QUIC library and the QUIC protocol to create a secure connection to the server.

 If the server can recognize the QUIC protocol, the server and subprocess will attempt to establish an encrypted connection, and exchange HTTP requests and responses.